NataliaCzeladka/celestial-buddies/README.md

 - To navigate throughout the page in an easy, effortless and intuitive way.
 - To understand the club's main purpose, its mission and values.
 - To quickly locate relevant information like learning resources, upcoming events etc.
-- To learn about various types of activities available for club's members.
+- To learn about various types of activities available for the club members.
-- To find the club's social media links in order to determine how trusted and known they are.
+- To find the club social media links in order to determine how trusted and known they are.
 - To be able to sign up for a membership in a quick and easy way.
 - To have a positive and enjoyable experience while browsing the website.

 #### Returning User Goals

-- To find the best way to get in contact with the club's members or to sign up.
+- To find the best way to get in contact with the club members or to sign up.
 - To locate information about times and locations of the meetups.
-- To access their social media.
+- To access their social media accounts.

 #### Frequent User Goals